 You can read all of the Dickens classic A Tale of Two Cities on our site in easily laid out one page to a chapter format.
 Use the Chapter links at the top of the page to access or click here to start reading.

 Some of the most memorable quotes written by Charles Dickens come from A Tale of Two Cities.
-Discover our fully referenced archive of A Tale of Two Cities quotations, have you chance to vote for each and view the top rated A Tale of Two Cities quotations.
+Discover our fully referenced archive of A Tale of Two Cities quotations and have a chance to give each a rating.

 From the notorious prisons of Bastille and La Force to the alley way where the grave robber Jerry Cruncher lived, discover the real places Charles Dickens used in his historical novel with our A Tale of Two Cities Trail.